1jour1vin

 100% Syrah

-Glacial alluvial terraces with numerous rounded pebbles, stones, and gravel in the municipalities of Mercurol and Beaumont-Monteux
+Glacial alluvial terraces with a large number of rounded pebbles, stones, and gravel in the municipalities of Mercurol and Beaumont-Monteux

 Viticulture